google/orbit/README.md

 <img alt="ORBIT Logo" src="logos/orbit_logo_simple.png" align="right" width="520" >

 The **O**pen **R**untime **B**inary **I**nstrumentation **T**ool, is a
-standalone **native** application (C, C++, Rust, go, ...) profiler for Windows and Linux.
-Its main purpose is to help developers visualize the execution flow of a complex application.
+standalone **native** application (C, C++, Rust, Go, ...) profiler for Windows and Linux.
+Its main purpose is to help developers identify the performance bottlenecks of a complex application.

 The key differentiator with many existing tools is that no alteration to the target process is necessary.
 Orbit does not require you to change a single line